Women in Love (film): Box office

-Critical
+Critical response

 The Monthly Film Bulletin wrote: "It is hard to imagine what a completely faithful translation of Lawrence would look like, or even if it would be at all watchable.
 Women in Love has peopled an authentic landscape with the right faces and a 'crowded canvas' of detail in the hope that the author's vision will inevitably shine through.
 The result is no more or less successful than the rather different approach to the smaller task of adaptation in The Fox.
 On the strength of it, Women in Love probably deserves as kind a reception as The Fox and is certainly more enjoyable than Joseph Strick's aesthetically grinding and all too willed adaptation of selections from Ulysses."
 Pauline Kael wrote: "Ken Russell's movie could perhaps be described as a gothic sex fantasy on themes from D. H. Lawrence's novel.
 Visually and emotionally, it's extravagant and, from time to time, impressive ...
 The movie is a highly colored swirl of emotional impressions, bursting with intensity that isn't really grounded in anything."

 Women in Love holds an 83% rating on review aggregator website Rotten Tomatoes, based on 23 reviews with an average rating of 7.5/10.
 Film critic Emanuel Levy has said of the film: "Though deviating from D. H. Lawrence's novel considerably, this is Ken Russell's most fully-realised narrative film, lavishly mounted and well-acted, especially by Glenda Jackson in an Oscar-winning performance."